 The Six Table Tennis Footwork Drills and Exercises

 #1.
 Shadow Footwork Drills

-Shadow drill is one of the best table tennis footwork drills and most recommended.
-It is a basic yet very effective table tennis footwork drill that you can practice without any equipment and even alone; without a partner!
+Shadow drill is the best table tennis footwork drill and is most recommended.
+It is a basic yet very effective table tennis footwork drill that you can practice without equipment, even alone, without a partner!